hpcc-systems/HPCC-Platform/testing/regress/README.rst

 For default engine paramters:
 |    "engineParams":[
 |            "failOnLeaks"
 |        ]

 The Regression Suite processes the engineParams definition(s) sequentially and adds them with '-f' prefix to the 'ecl run ...' command.

+We can store file names (with wildcards) to exclude them from suite like the --excludeFile filespec[,filespec,...] cli parameter.
+It can be useful when we need to exclude a large amount of files without changing them (like adding a kind of //calss<whatever> line into them)

+|   "FileExclusion" : [
+|
+|       ]

+Example: The

+|   "FileExclusion" : [
+|           "*expire*
+|       ]

+has the same effect as

+|     ./ecl-test query -t thor --ef "*expire*" spray*
+command

 10. Authentication: